 How should the average runner get started with strength training?
 It can be as simple as starting with body weight exercises.
 This is usually what I recommend to runners who have little to no experience with strength training.
 Starting with lunges, body weight squats, single-leg squats, single-leg dead-lifts, bridges, and planks are all excellent exercises to start with and offer significant challenge for a beginner or someone who can’t make it to the gym.
 Aim for 2 days per week, 3 sets of 8-10 repetitions per exercise.
 Shoot for 2 days per week of strengthening.
 In the beginning you might be pretty sore, but with consistency this should lessen after each workout, although being a little sore is a good thing; it’s a sign that we’ve challenged the muscle enough to get stronger.
 Strength improvements happen quickly at first and these exercises needs to be constantly modified in order to achieve the amount of load necessary for our muscles to adapt.
 Eventually you will have no other option than to start adding weight!

 If you want to take strength training seriously (as you should) but aren’t exactly sure how, please reach out and we can chat about how we can create a specific strength training program specifically for you.
 I can walk you through how to do each exercise and how to progress it.
-Or, if you just want to start with something less committing, I am in the process of creating a FREE online introductory program for runners to start strength training (see below).
+Or, if you just want to start with something less committing, I have created a FREE online introductory program for runners to start strength training (see below).